-The following actions should be taken upon discovery of a fire anywhere within the Facility's processing areas:
+The following actions should be taken upon discovery of a fire anywhere within the Facility's processing areas.

-STEP 1 ACTION Sound alarm using the intercom and by word of mouth, and quickly evaluate the extent of the emergency.
+STEP ACTION 1 Sound alarm using the intercom and by word of mouth, and quickly evaluate the extent of the emergency.
 The alarm should alert the emergency coordinator.
-1 If after hours, contact primary or alternate emergency coordinator using phone numbers in Contingency Plan Table 1 posted by phone.
-If the situation allows it, actuate the kill switch to disconnect the power to all process equipment.
-2 This should stop the flow of potentially ignitable and/or reactive materials.
+If after hours, contact primary or alternate emergency coordinator using phone numbers in Attachment CP-1 posted by phone.
+2 If the situation allows it, actuate the kill switch to disconnect the power to all process equipment.
+This should stop the flow of potentially ignitable and/or reactive materials.
 Lights should remain on inside the process area.
 3 Follow the specific instructions of the emergency coordinator who will direct any internal efforts to contain, control or extinguish the fire, if the emergency coordinator is present.
-4 , If the primary or alternate emergency coordinator is not present, attempt to contain the fire as follows; otherwise, the primary or alternate emergency coordinator will conduct evaluation.
-If the fire is a Then respond by following these steps teps Large fire (i.e., it cannot be a Call the Fire Department - 911 extinguished without outside assistance) b The primary or alternate emergency coordinator should contact the following as necessary: § Gainesville Police Department 911 § Gainesville Fire Rescue Department (352) 995-1818 c Evacuate personnel from the affected area to the designated evacuation assembly area. d Prevent entry into affected area if it would jeopardize the safety of an employee е If the situation allows it, prevent the spread of fire beyond the immediate area using fire extinguishers until outside assistance arrives. f Follow directions given by ranking fire official. g Close appropriate valve on the storm water outfall(s), or use absorbent materials or mechanical means to prevent any contaminated firefighting water from exiting the facility, if it is safe to do so. h If hazardous materials are involved in the fire, provide the MSDS or chemical information for the materials to the Fire Department. i After the fire is extinguished, the emergency coordinator should evaluate the situation and determine whether an Emergency response contractor is needed for environmental cleanup. j Collect all contaminated absorbents in containers, and close and label the containers.
-Contained liquids may be pumped into a tank truck or containers.
+4 If the fire is a Tł nen respond by following these steps Large fire (i.e., it а Call the Fire Department - 911 cannot be b The primary or alternate emergency coordinator should contact the extinguished following as necessary: without outside Gainesville Police Department 911 assistance) Gainesville Fire Rescue Department (352) 995-1818 С Evacuate personnel from the affected area to the designated evacuation assembly area. d Prevent entry into affected area if it would jeopardize the safety of an employee e If the situation allows it, prevent the spread of fire beyond the immediate area using fire extinguishers until outside assistance arrives. f Follow directions given by ranking fire official. g Close appropriate valve on the storm water outfall(s), or use absorbent materials or mechanical means to prevent any contaminated fire-fighting water from exiting the facility, if it is safe to do so. h If hazardous materials are involved in the fire, provide the MSDS or chemical information for the materials to the Fire Department. i After the fire is extinguished, the emergency coordinator should evaluate the situation and determine whether an emergency response contractor is needed for environmental cleanup. j Collect all contaminated absorbents in containers, and close and label the containers.
+Contained liquids may be pumped into a tank truck or containers. k Resume operations only after the Fire Department and emergency coordinator have made a full inspection and have determined that the area is fit for restarting operations.
+1 Make proper notifications and prepare a written report regarding the incident.